christensenjairus/hyprland-dotfiles/README.md

 ## Install
-* Use the Graphical Installer for Arch (Gnome one is fine)
+* Download and use the `Gnome Edition` Graphical Installer for Arch found [here](https://archlinuxgui.in/download.html)
 * Use swap + hibernate
-* Use btrfs file system
+* Use btrfs file system (so you can take system snapshots!)

 ### Update
 You may or may not need to run this if pacman updates aren't working